-HealthInfo Canterbury
+HealthInfo Waitaha Canterbury

-Social transition can include:
+Social transition

-Support networks for transgender people and Support networks for transgender children, youth & their whānau/families can help you with information about clothing, styling, hair removal, safe binding, packing, tucking and padding, social groups and other useful information.
+Support networks for transgender & gender diverse people & their whānau can help you with information about clothing, styling, hair removal, safe binding, packing, tucking and padding, social groups and other useful information.

-Naming New Zealand provides information and financial help to transgender, gender diverse and intersex youth to help them update their identity documents to correctly reflect their sex and gender information.
+Naming New Zealand provides information and sometimes financial help to transgender, gender diverse and intersex youth to help them update their identity documents to correctly reflect their sex and gender information.

 The links below have information about updating your birth certificate, passport, driver licence and the motor vehicle register.